fatematzuhora/data-structures-algorithms-with-go/README.md

 Search algorithms are what allow us to traverse the entire graph or tree from a single starting point.

-As the name suggests, Depth first search (DFS) algorithm starts with the initial node of the graph, and then goes to deeper and deeper until we find the goal node or the node which has no children.
+As the name suggests, Depth first search (DFS) algorithm starts with the initial node (source or starting node) of the graph, and then goes to deeper and deeper until we find the goal node or the node which has no children.
 The algorithm, then backtracks from the dead end towards the most recent node that is yet to be completely unexplored.

+DFS uses Stack to find the shortest path.

+DFS is faster than BFS.

 ![depth_first_search](images/DFS.gif)